Dental Implants FAQ

 What Factors Affect the Cost of Dental Implants?

 The cost of dental implants is affected by the number of teeth you wish to replace and the condition of your jawbone tissue.
-A dental implant won’t be able to fuse to jawbone tissue that is too weak or soft, which is why your dentist may recommend a bone graft.
+A dental implant won’t be able to fuse to jawbone tissue that is too weak or soft, which is why our dentist may recommend a bone graft.
 Keep in mind that a bone graft will lengthen your overall treatment time and affect cost.

 How Do I Care for Dental Implants?

 Take care of your dental implants like you would natural teeth.
 This means brushing your teeth twice a day and flossing once daily.
-You should also make sure to continue seeing your dentist for routine teeth cleanings at least every six months.
+You should also make sure to continue seeing our dentist for routine teeth cleanings at least every six months.
 Just like with natural teeth, plaque and tartar can build up on your dental implants and affect your oral health.
 The best way to maintain a healthy smile is to keep up with your oral hygiene routine.

 This blog post has been updated.